-The European Strategic Energy Technology Plan (SET Plan) is an initiative that aims to accelerate the development and deployment of low-carbon technologies by coordinating national research efforts and helping to finance projects.
-The SET Plan promotes research and innovation efforts across Europe and supports the most impactful technologies for the transformation to a low-carbon energy system.
-The role of European Technology and Innovation platforms (ETIPs) is to give recommendations to policy makers how to improve new technologies and bring down costs.
+The European Strategic Energy Technology Plan (SET Plan) promotes and coordinates research and innovation efforts across Europe and supports the most impactful technologies for the transformation to a climate-neutral energy system.
+The goal is to accelerate the development and deployment of low-cost, low-carbon technologies.

 To this end the SET-Plan brings all relevant stakeholders together.
 These include representatives from the EU Member States, the European Energy Research Alliance (EERA), and the European Technology and Innovation platforms (ETIPs).
 The ETIPs will provide industry-driven recommendation on how to support technology improvements and bring down costs.